garethmarkel/ukb-administration/docs/pheno/data_manipulation.md

 Apart from their use in interpreting the values of a data-field, a data-coding also shows the range of answers/alternatives that were available when an item of data was entered -the data-coding may include alternatives that do not appear in the final dataset because they were not applicable to any participants in UK Biobank.

 ## Health Records Linkage

+UK Biobank follows up participant's health through linkage to medical records.
+Upon joining UK Biobank, participants sign a consent form to allow UK Biobank to access their medical and other health-related records for research purposes.
+Additionally, UK Biobank has routinely linked to national death and cancer registries and to national hospital data electronic record systems for all its participants since 2010.

 ### Hospital inpatient episodes